sandeshghadage/Twitter-Clone/readme.md

 - Recoil: A state management library for managing application state in React.
 - Material UI: A popular UI component library for React, providing pre-designed and customizable components.

+## Deployed link

+You can access the project at [https://neon-pika-84988e.netlify.app/.]

 ## Getting Started

 To get started with the project, follow the steps below: